nikhiltanpure/ip-lookup-api/README.md

 ## Proposed Solution
 ### Algorithm Used

-Trie (Prefix Tree) Data Structure
+- Trie (Prefix Tree) Data Structure

-The solution utilizes a Trie (Prefix Tree) to store and search IP prefixes efficiently.
+- The solution utilizes a Trie (Prefix Tree) to store and search IP prefixes efficiently.
 The key benefits of using a Trie are:

-Efficient Storage: Overlapping subnets share common prefixes, reducing memory usage.
+- Efficient Storage: Overlapping subnets share common prefixes, reducing memory usage.

-Fast Lookup: IP addresses are parsed and checked against the Trie in O(log N) time.
+- Fast Lookup: IP addresses are parsed and checked against the Trie in O(log N) time.

-Optimized for CIDR Matching: The hierarchical nature of subnets aligns well with Trie traversal.
+- Optimized for CIDR Matching: The hierarchical nature of subnets aligns well with Trie traversal.

 ### Algorithm Description
 Data Preparation: Load the prefixes.json file and insert each subnet into a Trie structure.

 ### Insert Operation:

-Convert the CIDR notation to a binary representation.
+- Convert the CIDR notation to a binary representation.

-Store each bit of the IP prefix in the Trie, ensuring minimal redundancy.
+- Store each bit of the IP prefix in the Trie, ensuring minimal redundancy.

 ### Search Operation:

-Convert the given IP address into binary format.
+- Convert the given IP address into binary format.

-Traverse the Trie from the root node, following matching bits.
+- Traverse the Trie from the root node, following matching bits.

-Return all matching subnets, providers, and tags found along the path
+- Return all matching subnets, providers, and tags found along the path

+## Limitations
+- IPv6 not implemented
+- All test cases are not covered
+- Scope to optimize speed and memory
+- In-memory cache implemented for API rate limiting
+- API authentication not implemented

 ## Features
 - Api lookup from `prefixes.json`